DennisSchmitz/Jovian_archive/README.md

 ### Pipeline features
 - Data quality control (QC) and cleaning.
-- Removal of human data (patient privacy).
+- Removal of human* data (patient privacy).
+  - _* We suggest the latest human genome because Jovian is intended for clinical samples.
+You can however use any reference you'd like, as [explained here](#faq)._
 - Assembly of short reads into bigger scaffolds (often full viral genomes).
 - Taxonomic annotation:
   - Classification: Every nucleic acid containing biological entity is determined up to species level.